G2 Research RIP Rounds: Are They Up To The Hype?

 What has testing shown, though?

 RIP Rounds in most tests don't penetrate as deeply as traditional JHP.
-The trocars break off as advertised, but they don't make it far into the testing medium.
+They get close, but not quite as deep.
+The trocars break off as claimed.
+In other words, it basically does what they say it does.